 Sensitive data can be part of an unstructured text-based dataset, and it can often be detected using known patterns.
 For example, credit card numbers in chat transcripts can be reliably detected using a common regular expression pattern for credit card numbers.
-Regular expression detection errors, leading to misclassification, can be minimized using more complex tools like the Google Data Loss Prevention API (DLP API).
+Regular expression detection errors, leading to misclassification, can be minimized using more complex tools like the Cloud Data Loss Prevention API (DLP).

 Sensitive data in free-form unstructured data

 Sensitive data can exist in free-form unstructured data such as text reports, audio recordings, photographs, or scanned receipts.
 These datasets make it considerably more difficult to identify your sensitive data, but there are many tools available to help you.